mchua/blog/_posts/2018-12-16-image-description-race-matters.md

   last_name: Chua
 ---

 Image description by Mel Chua.
 Please improve!
-The original comic is at http://www.raceconscious.org/2017/07/race-matters-story-white-privilege/, and passing on this image description (or a better version of it) to the original authors so it can be listed with the comic would be much appreciated.
-I am posting it here because I could not find a way to contact the authors about adding this to the original comic.
+The original comic is [from Race Conscious](http://www.raceconscious.org/2017/07/race-matters-story-white-privilege).
+If anyone knows how to pass on this image description (or a better version of it) to the original authors so it can be listed with the comic, that would be much appreciated.
+I am only posting it here because I could not find a way to contact the authors about adding this to the original comic.

 The entire comic is done in a pen-and-ink style with watercolor-like coloring.
 Each paragraph is a new frame.